Reading Level

-Grade level in readability measures text complexity based on educational level, using formulas like Flesch-Kincaid to assess sentence length and word complexity.
-It's used in education, publishing, and online content to ensure material suits the target audience's comprehension.
+Grade level in readability measures text complexity based on education level, using formulas like Flesch-Kincaid to ensure content matches the audience’s comprehension.

 Grade level in readability refers to a metric that indicates the complexity of a text based on the education level required to comprehend it.
 Essentially, it’s a way to match written content with the reading ability of a target audience, often expressed as a U.S. school grade.
 For example, a text with a grade level of 8 suggests that an eighth-grade student, typically around 13-14 years old, should be able to understand it.